ruckbeard/php-database/README.md

 $query = $db->query("SELECT * FROM table");</pre>

 <h4><strong>get</strong></h4>
-<p>The get function has three paremeters.
-The first parameter is the table to put in the FROM portion of the query.
-The second is the number of rows to limit the query by.
-The third is the offset of LIMIT portion.
-The get function can also be used run queries constructed by the query constructor functions as can be seen abover in the third example.</p>
+<p>The get function accepts one optional parameter which is the table to put in the FROM portion of the query.
+When this is set, and no query constructor functions are called before it, it runs a basic query that selects all rows in the table.
+The get function can also be used run queries constructed by the query constructor functions as can be seen in the third example.</p>
 <pre>$db = new Database;

 $query = $db->get("table");</pre>